Status

 - distributed coordination

-Beta Gate
+Beta gate

-Section titled “Beta Gate”Wakeplane is allowed to claim beta only when all of these are true:
+Section titled “Beta gate”Wakeplane is allowed to claim beta only when all of these are true:

 - GitHub link resolves publicly at